-The following table sets forth the names, ages and positions of our executive officers as of February 28, 2022.
+The following table sets forth the names, ages and positions of our executive officers as of March 1, 2023.

-Name Age Position L. Reade Fahs 61 Chief Executive Officer and Director Patrick R. Moore 58 Senior Vice President, Chief Financial Officer Roger Francis 44 Senior Vice President, Chief Stores Officer Ravi Acharya 47 Senior Vice President, Chief Technology Officer Jared Brandman 45 Senior Vice President, General Counsel and Secretary Bill Clark 47 Senior Vice President, Chief People Officer Melissa Rasmussen 45 Senior Vice President, Chief Accounting Officer
+Name Age Position L. Reade Fahs 62 Chief Executive Officer and Director Melissa Rasmussen 46 Senior Vice President, Chief Financial Officer Patrick R. Moore 59 Senior Vice President, Chief Operating Officer Ravi Acharya 48 Senior Vice President, Chief Technology Officer Jared Brandman 46 Senior Vice President, General Counsel and Secretary Bill Clark 48 Senior Vice President, Chief People Officer Joe VanDette 45 Senior Vice President, Chief Marketing Officer

-L. Reade Fahs has served as the Chief Executive Officer of NVI since January 2003, having joined NVI in April 2002 as the President and Chief Operating Officer, and was appointed the Chief Executive Officer of National Vision Holdings, Inc. in March 2014.
-Mr. Fahs has also served as our director since March 2014.
+L. Reade Fahs has served as the Chief Executive Officer of National Vision, Inc. ("NVI") since January 2003, having joined NVI in April 2002 as the President and Chief Operating Officer, and was appointed the Chief Executive Officer of National Vision Holdings, Inc. in March 2014.
 Prior to joining NVI, Mr. Fahs served as the Chief Executive Officer of First Tuesday and was Managing Director of Vision Express U.K. Previously, Mr. Fahs worked at LensCrafters, which he joined in 1986 for a decade of their most rapid growth.
-Mr. Fahs is the chairman of the board of directors of VisionSpring and co-founder of Frames for the World.
-Mr. Fahs also serves on the boards of Pennsylvania College of Optometry at Salus University, Restoring Vision, Ditto Technologies, Inc., Affordable Care, Inc. and Atlanta's Alliance Theatre.
+Mr. Fahs serves on the board of directors of VisionSpring and is also a long-term Board member of RestoringVision.
+In addition, Mr. Fahs serves on the boards of Pennsylvania College of Optometry at Salus University, PetVet Care Centers, The Atlanta Committee for Progress and Atlanta's Alliance Theatre.
 Mr. Fahs holds a B.A. degree in English Literature from Harvard College.